prashrepo/Frontend-Menter-challenges/README.md

 Practice using version control by creating your own GitHub repository for this challenge.
 This has the added benefit of being able to publish the site for free on GitHub Pages.
 Find out more about GitHub Pages here: [https://pages.github.com](https://pages.github.com).

-Another great tool you could use to get your website live is [Netlify](https://www.netlify.com).
-They offer a very simple and intuitive way of deploying a site for free and linking the live version to your Git repository.

 Also, you could try building this project in a team.
 This is a great way to practice collaborative coding.

 ## Suggested workflow